florin-pop/mega-swift-playground/README.md

 ## Inspiration

-The playground uses the regular expressions and decryption algorithm from the *JDownloader* Mega plugin source code which is officially hosted at [svn://svn.jdownloader.org/jdownloader].
+The playground uses the decryption algorithm from the *JDownloader* Mega plugin source code which is officially hosted at [svn://svn.jdownloader.org/jdownloader](svn://svn.jdownloader.org/jdownloader).

+The regular expressions for detecting the file ID and Key from the URL are from the *megatools* project which is officially hosted at [http://megous.com/git/megatools](http://megous.com/git/megatools).

 ## Try it out